compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

 - Imported three pieces of code from Combine that handle the minimization procedures within the framework in RooFit's `RooMinimizer.cxx`.
-  The first is the class `FreezeDisconnectedParametersRAII`, which automatically freezes and unfreezes parameters disconnected from the likelihood graph.
+  The first is a class imported by Jonas Rembser called `FreezeDisconnectedParametersRAII`, which automatically freezes and unfreezes parameters disconnected from the likelihood graph.
 The second is the function `generateOrthogonalCombinations`, which generates a list of index combinations by initializing a base configuration with all indices set to zero and then varying one category at a time.
-  The third and final function is `reorderCombinations`, which takes the set of indices produced by `generateOrthogonalCombinations` and adjusts each combination by adding the corresponding base values modulo the maximum allowed index, effectively shifting the combinations relative to the current best indices.
+  The third and final piece of code is a function called  `reorderCombinations`, which takes the set of indices produced by `generateOrthogonalCombinations` and adjusts each combination by adding the corresponding base values modulo the maximum allowed index, effectively shifting the combinations relative to the current best indices.